Announcement: 2021 Stakeholder's Letter regarding changes to Administrative Hearings Division (AHD) procedures due to SARS-COVID-19 restrictions.

 OSHA UPDATE: NEW REPORTING REQUIREMENTS START JANUARY 1.

 Beginning January 1, 2015, there will be a change to what covered employers are required to report to the Occupational Safety and Health Administration.
-Employers will now be required to report all work-related fatalities within 8 hours and all in-patient hospitalizations, amputations, and losses of an eye within 24 hours of finding about the incident.
+Employers will now be required to report all work-related fatalities within 8 hours and all in-patient hospitalizations, amputations, and losses of an eye within 24 hours of finding of the incident.
 For more information and resources visit The Office of Occupational Safety and Health (OSH).

 The Workers' Compensation Program is managed and administered through the Office of Workers' Compensation.
 For more information, contact the following: